ShahidHasib586/Clustering-with-Auto-K-head/README.md

 ### Requirements

-Python 3.9 and PyTorch 1.10 are required.
+Python 3.10 or newer and PyTorch 2.4 (or any later 2.x release tested against this project) are required.
 Please refer to `requirements.yaml` for the full Conda environment specification.
 The Conda environment we used for the experiments can also be rebuilt according to it.

 #### Install with Conda (recommended)